cds-snc/digital-canada-ca/content/en/work-with-us/positions/head-of-design.md

 * You ensure that the design of services is consistent, both internally and with the rest of CDS initiatives.
 You have a desire to build capacity across the Government of Canada, and can actively contribute to the cross-government design community.
 * You are passionate about making Canada a better place.

-## An excellent candidate will be able to
+## An excellent candidate will be able to:

 * Promote innovation and guide design change at CDS and with our government partners.
 * Lead your teams and community of practice to design, build, and operate critical systems.
 * Set, monitor, and coach designers to meet professional standards and continuously develop and improve their skills.